pmunts/muntsos/README.txt

     service for the vast majority of my 60 to 70 Raspberry Pi's from NoIP to the less expensive Dynu.

+-   23 July 2026 -- Upgraded the Python3 runtime to 3.14.6, building
+    which requires (new) library component zstd.
+Using zstd also requires (new) extension package libzstd.

 Quick Setup Instructions for the Impatient

 Instructions for installing the MuntsOS cross-toolchain development